pq-code-package/tsc/meetings/2024-11-21/minutes.md

 * Releases / structure
   * libjade
-    * will be AVX2 (perhaps x86) assembly + source code (single jasmin file) + header for C + docs.
+    * will be AVX2 (perhaps x86) assembly + source code (single Jasmin file) + header for C + docs.
     * in future will expand as compiler adds new backends.
     * user provides randombytes().
     * next year make it possible to reuse parts of implementations, not all of it.
     * liboqs will be consuming from pqcp in future.
   * mlkem-native
     * source code only initially. considering a library.
-    * aarch64 has many keccak implementations... may need to determine at runtime in future.
+    * aarch64 has many Keccak implementations... may need to determine at runtime in future.
   * generally... more discussion on APIs and modularity.

 ## Action items